Julien-R44/bentocache/docs/content/docs/cache_drivers.md

 ### Orchid ORM

-You must provide a Orchid ORM instance to use the Orchid driver.
+You must provide an Orchid ORM instance to use the Orchid driver.
 Feel free to check the [Orchid ORM documentation](https://orchid-orm.netlify.app/) for more details about the configuration.
 Orchid support the following databases : PostgreSQL.

 You will need to install `orchid-orm` to use this driver.